 - 1. Be an active learner, keep a pen/pencil moving, don't become passive, keep trying things... - 2.
-Don't rely on cramming in a stats course, where gradually developed skills are so important - 3.
-Ask for help if you get stuck (as everyone does at some point) - 4.
+Don't rely on cramming in a statistics course, where gradually developed skills are so important - 3.
+Ask for help if you get stuck (as everyone does at some point in this course) - 4.
 Work hard even in the early part of the course that material is a necessary foundation... - 5.
-Find something to you interesting or fun in statistics (find a bit of intrinsic motivation)
+Find something that is to you interesting or fun in statistics (find a bit of intrinsic motivation)

-PSYCHOLOGY 302 SCHEDULE: What's Happening When
+PSYCHOLOGY 302 SCHEDULE: What Happens When